 It typically takes investors about two months to make the investment, gather the necessary documents, and file the petition.
 Most petitions are approved in about 14 months.
 One can then apply for adjustment of status in the U.S. or an immigrant visa overseas.
 Adjustment of status for EB-5 cases can be processed in about 6 months, but can sometimes take longer.
 The immigrant visa at the American consulate requires about 8-12 months.
 After being granted, it usually only takes a few weeks or months for the conditional green card to arrive in the mail.

-Can money gifted by a parent or other relative be used for an EB-5 investment?
+Can Money Gifted By A Parents or other relative be used for an EB-5 Investment?

 Yes, provided that any applicable gift taxes are paid.
 It must be demonstrated that the gift is an actual arm’s-length transaction, and that it is a not a mere ruse nor that the gifted funds will be given back after permanent resident status is granted.